Common Configuration (SIP)

 IPv4 Address

-Attribute Our public UDP host, placed in the "Contact" URI for INVITE, REGISTER, BYE, and re-INVITE sent by us over UDP transport.
+Attribute The public UDP host, placed in the "Via" sent-by for Requests sent over UDP transport.

-"sip_public_udp_port" Integer Attribute Our public UDP port, placed in the "Contact" URI for INVITE, REGISTER, BYE, and re-INVITE sent by us over UDP transport.
+sip_public_udp_port Integer Attribute The public UDP port, placed in the "Via" sent-by for Requests sent over UDP transport.

-This value is only placed in the "Contact" URI if it is a value other than 5060 (the well-known default).
+This value is only placed in the "Via" sent-by if it is a value other than 5060 (the well-known default).

-(Default = the value for "sip_public_port" if explicitly configured, otherwise "sip_bound_udp_port").
+(Default = the value for sip_public_port if explicitly configured, otherwise sip_bind_udp_port).

 IPv4 Address